newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-evaluate-location.md

 id: cannabis-evaluate-location
 callToActionLink: ""
 callToActionText: ""
----
+summaryDescriptionMd: >-
   Confirm that your site's local government allows cannabis businesses.
 You can do this by checking their local ordinances.
 ---

-### Other Site Considerations
+## Other Site Considerations

 - **Federal Deposit Insurance Corporation-backed (FDIC) Mortgages:** Cannabis is not legal at the federal level.
 For this reason, properties with federally insured mortgages cannot be used for cannabis businesses
 - **Demographics considerations:** Research where to locate your business to most effectively reach and serve your target customer base.
 [Explore demographic tools](https://business.nj.gov/pages/select-a-location) to help you with your research